iryansa/IPFS/README.md

 - **Efficient Search**: Supports logarithmic search complexity using routing tables.
 - **Dynamic Network**: Machines can be added or removed dynamically with proper data redistribution.

+## Data Structures Used
+- **Circular Singly Linked List**: Used for emulating the machines.
+- **Doubly Linked List**: The routing tables are implemented as a doubly linked list.
+- **B-Tree**: B-Trees are used to store key-value pairs, i.e. Hash Value and File Storage Location.

 ## How to Run

 1. **Setup Project**: